 Gayle Murphy has specialized in breath and the speaking voice for over three decades.
 She coaches actors for the stage and screen, and has led workshops in Bangkok, Hong Kong and across Canada.
 Gayle is an Associate Professor in the Department of Theatre and Film at the University of British Columbia, and has also taught at Simon Fraser University’s School for the Contemporary Arts, the Vancouver Playhouse Acting School and Studio 58.
 She holds an MFA in Performance from York University, is a certified Breathexperience practitioner and a co-director of Breathexperience Canada.
 Her recent collaborative research The Emotional Fluency Project, funded by the Social Sciences and Humanities Research Council of Canada, is the investigation into a purely physical approach for actors to access and exit emotion.

-Liz Filios is a Philadelphia-based actor, singer, songwriter and teaching artist.
+Liz Filios is an actor, musician and teaching artist.
 She attended Canada's National Voice Intensive in Vancouver in 2014 and began work as an associate in Toronto in 2018.
-Liz has performed at the Arden Theatre, Wilma Theater, Walnut Street Theatre, Inis Nua, Lantern Theater, DelShakes, Theatre Horizon, Folger Shakespeare Theatre, Chicago Shakespeare Theatre, South Coast Rep, Joe’s Pub, Edinburgh Fringe and on tour with the Kennedy Center for the Performing Arts.
-A graduate of the Musical Theatre program at the University of Michigan, Liz is a certified member of the National Association of Teachers of Singing (NATS), and has also studied with Pig Iron Theatre Company, the Wilma Theater, International Opera Theatre (Italy), Cape Town Opera (South Africa) and the Çudamani Summer Institute (Bali, Indonesia).
-Liz is a Barrymore Award winner, Independence Foundation Fellow and a recipient of the F. Otto Haas Award.
+Liz has performed at the Arden Theatre, Wilma Theater, Walnut Street Theatre, Delaware Shakespeare, Folger Shakespeare Theatre, Chicago Shakespeare Theatre, South Coast Rep, Joe’s Pub, the Edinburgh Fringe Festival and the Kennedy Center for the Performing Arts.
+She has also composed and sound designed for the Pennsylvania Shakespeare Festival, Quintessence Theatre Group and Theatre Exile.
+A graduate of the Musical Theatre program at the University of Michigan, Liz is a member of the National Association of Teachers of Singing, and has also studied with Pig Iron Theatre Company, Cape Town Opera (South Africa) and the Çudamani Summer Institute (Bali, Indonesia).
+Liz teaches piano, voice, and choral music for young people at Play On Philly.
+Photo by David Noles.

 Jessica Johnson is a Philadelphia based performing and teaching artist.
 She began her artistic career in Philadelphia as a Dorothy Haas Acting Apprentice at the Walnut Street Theatre.
 Over the past two years, she has performed in over 25 readings, workshops and full-length productions, performing regionally with, among others, Arden Theatre Company, Inis Nua Theatre, Theatre Exile and 1812 Theatre Productions.
 She received her B.A. in Theatre and Dance from James Madison University, where she was awarded a full academic scholarship (Centennial Scholars Program) and selected as the outstanding graduate of 2012.
 Following graduation, Ms. Johnson performed in the Festival de Avignon.
 This year she was awarded an Independence Foundation Fellowship and the Jilline Ringle Residency to develop independent work.
 She received a Barrymore Award nomination for Outstanding Lead Performer in a Musical (Celie in The Color Purple).
 She serves as a volunteer for the Barrymore Oversight Committee.